slashr/Tomcat-Cluster-Load-Balancing/README.md

 => Post Setup
 1) Going to http://<server-ip> will load the default Tomcat homepage.
-2) Goint to http://<server-ip>/clusterjsp will load the sample Tomcat application.
+2) Going to http://<server-ip>/clusterjsp will load the sample Tomcat application.
 2) You can view the status of the nodes by navigating to http://<server-ip>/status

 => Troubleshooting